14 Things That Could Stay Virtual Forever

 In addition to the usual inconveniences and hardships of the COVID-19 pandemic, people in drug and alcohol use recovery programs have faced another set of challenges.
 Typically, programs and support meetings take place in person, but given the restrictions, programs of this nature have also moved online.
 George Kolodner, MD, is the medical director of Kolmac Recovery Centers in the Washington, D.C. metropolitan area, which has been using telehealth for withdrawal management over the past few months.
 So far he says that the outcomes of virtual treatment have been similar to those that they were achieving onsite.
 “Because of that success, we can see virtual models being included as part of outpatient treatment well beyond COVID,” he tells Reader’s Digest.
 “As an outpatient treatment provider, Kolmac strives to break down the barriers that may prevent people with substance use disorder from seeking help,” he says.
 “With virtual treatment services, we’ve eliminated some common barriers—such as not having the means to visit a clinic in person.”
 Even after the severity of the pandemic decreases, Dr. Kolmac says he anticipates some patients will opt for virtual treatment.

 Like annual trips to the accountant, buying insurance is something else many have traditionally preferred to do in person.
 But now that face-to-face meetings are not currently an option, there’s been a shift to doing insurance shopping virtually.
 “This makes a lot of sense now as people are avoiding face-to-face contact,” Paul Tyler, chief marketing officer at Nassau Financial Group tells Reader’s Digest.
 “While the pandemic may have kicked off virtual insurance shopping and buying apps, I think this trend will be here to stay post-pandemic.”
 Tyler points out that while a lot of financial services have moved online in recent years—from banking to brokerage to robo advisors—insurance took a little longer to adapt to online operations.
 “The pandemic has guaranteed that our app culture is here to stay—even for more complicated products like annuities and life insurance.
 People now expect their insurance companies and agents to meet them on their terms—now on a small screen any time they want.”
-Make sure you know these 10 common home insurance mistakes that could wind up costing you thousands.

 Let us preface this by saying that some types of medical care (and most dentistry) can’t be done solely online.
 Even if you have your own thermometer and other at-home devices, there are times when your doctor needs to listen to your lungs, do blood work, order X-rays, or do an OB-GYN exam in-person.
 In other words, all medicine isn’t going to end up being virtual.
 But having said that, a lot of routine doctor visits can (and likely will) be done online moving forward.
 Think you have pink eye?
 A doctor can diagnose it and send you a prescription without you having to leave your couch.
 Can’t tell if your kid has a simple cold or something more serious?
 An initial virtual visit with their pediatrician can save you a trip to the germy office.
 Telemedicine can also help cut down wait times to see physicians.
 “Gone are the days when patients had to wait months to see their doctor,” Eric Bacon, president of AMD Global Telemedicine, Inc. tells Reader’s Digest.
 “COVID has created a new reality and expectation.
 Moving forward, patients will demand they receive care where it is convenient for them, at a time that is convenient for them.
 Non-chronic care patients will resist going to the doctors for routine treatment for common ailments.
 Healthcare systems have quickly realized that there is competition in the marketplace and are moving to adopt new technology to meet this new reality.”
 In addition to healthcare, there are also everyday habits that could (and should) change after coronavirus.